-1. Size:
+1. Size

-To determine the size, they should identify the farthest galaxy.
-Since according to their data this is the farthest recorded item in the universe, according to their results, the universe is at least this large.
-This is a good point to identify about the nature of science.
+To determine the size, they should identify the furthest galaxy.
+Since according to their data this is the furthest recorded item in the universe, therefore according to their results, the universe is at least this large.
+This is a good point to identify the nature of science.
 Since this is the furthest data point they have, they would not be wrong to make this conclusion.
-Since then, however, scientists have identified farther objects and hence a larger universe.
+Since then scientist have identified further objects and hence a larger universe.

-2. Age:
+2. Age

 To determine the age of the universe have the class think about the relationship that was determined.
-If the universe is expanding and the farther out the faster, shouldn't there be a point in the past when they were all together if we rewind the clock?
+If the universe is expanding and the further out the faster, shouldn't there be a point in the past when they were all together if we rewind the clock.
 To determine when this occurred, have them select a point in the middle of the plot.
-Then using the traditional speed relationship, speed equals distance over time; have them use their distance and speed information for a point in the middle of their plot to determine the age of the universe.